 A logo is one of your branding’s fundamental components, regardless of your business size or model.
 A visually arresting logo makes your company instantly recognizable and memorable.
 It distinguishes you from the competitors and acts as a beacon for the loyal customers to guide them towards your brand.

-Design professionals understand the significance and effectiveness of a good logo.
+Design professionals like Penji understand the significance and effectiveness of a good logo.
 A logo to deliver results and create positive associations for the consumers needs to have several qualities.
 One of the essential traits of a great logo is simplicity.

 It is understandable to confuse “simple” with “boring.”
 When you imagine a unique logo for your brand, you might expect it to be intricate and multifaceted.
 After all, if you are paying good money to get a professionally designed logo, you want it to resonate in the design.